LaunchCodeEducation/using-geoserver-with-openlayers/rendering-data-in-openlayers/fetching-parks-data.md

 which turns the response string into JSON.

 The next handler uses the OpenLayers API to parse the JSON object into GeoJSON format and extract the features.
-It then addes the features to the map.
+It then adds the features to the map.
 Finally, it zooms the map to fit around the given set of features.

 ```
 .then(function(json) {